eric-zanchettin/classmanager/README.md

 <div align="center">
   <code width="900px">npm install</code>
 </div>
-<p>This will install all dependencies used on this project, after that, you need to create the database with these specifications:</p>
+<p>This will install all dependencies used on this project, after that, you need to create an PostgreSQL database with these specifications:</p>
 <code>

             CREATE DATABASE teachers